 When comparing Nirvana vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 25th while Nirvana is ranked 48th.
+In the question“What are the best cross-platform to do list apps?”
+Facilethings is ranked 24th while Nirvana is ranked 54th.

 Ranked in these QuestionsQuestion Ranking

 Pro Streamlined for Getting Things Done

 Designed specifically for the Getting Things Done methodology as created by David Allen.